chinmayprele/chinmayprele.github.io/instructionsForABadDay.md

 Listen to the insights of those who have been there, but have come back.
 They’ll tell you; you can stack misery, you can pack despair, you can even wear your sorrow – but come tomorrow you must change your clothes.

-Everyone knows pain.
+<b>Everyone knows pain.
-We are not meant to carry it forever.
+We are not meant to carry it forever</b>.
 We were never meant to hold it so closely, so be certain in the belief that what pain belongs to now will belong soon to then.
 That when someone asks you how was your day, realize that for some of us – it’s the only way we know how to say, “Be calm.
-Loosen your grip, opening each palm, slowly now – let go.
+Loosen your grip, opening each palm, slowly now – let go.""

 <link href="/css/lightbox.css" rel="stylesheet" />
 <script type="text/javascript" src="/js/lightbox-plus-jquery.js"></script>